cnescatlab/sonar-hadolint-plugin/README.md

 |        1.0.0       |          1.18.0         |        7.9 -> 8.4           |

 ### Building the plugin
+If you want to build the plugin :
+- download the project code from GitHub
-If you want to build the plugin, open a terminal at the project's root and simply use the following Maven command : `mvn clean package`
+- open a terminal at the project's root
+- simply use the following Maven command : `mvn clean package`
+- plugin JAR file will then be available inside the target/ directory

 ### How to contribute
 If you experienced a problem with the plugin please open an issue.
 Inside this issue please explain us how to reproduce this issue and paste the log.